cran-task-views/Agriculture/draft_agriculture_ctv.md

 Note that some of these packages are on CRAN and others are on GitHub, Bioconductor, or R-forge.

-If you think that some package is missing from the list, please let us know.
+If you think that a package is missing from this list, please let us know.

 ## Packages with general applications